 top of page

-The irrelevance of sexuality in Ballroom and Latin | Michael Litke, Professional Dancer
+Sexuality in Ballroom and Latin Dance | Michael Litke, Professional Dancer

 I Dance Because is a blog series celebrating dancers from all walks of life.
 Dance is more than flexibility and tricks.
 It is expression, acceptance and authenticity.
 Dance is not (and should not) be elitist or reserved for a certain type of body type or life experience.
 Dance is for everyone.
 To dance is to breath.